ibm-cloud-docs/security-hub/responsibilities.md

 For more information about the general Security and regulation compliance responsibilities when you use deployable architectures, see [Security and regulation compliance](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#security-compliance-da).

-To help automate your security and compliance posture, consider using the [`terraform-ibm-scc-workload-protection`](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection){: external} Terraform IBM Module to provision and configure {{site.data.keyword.sysdigsecure_full_notm}} as code.
-You can also use the [`terraform-ibm-cbr`](https://github.com/terraform-ibm-modules/terraform-ibm-cbr){: external} module to define Context-Based Restrictions that limit which network zones can access your {{site.data.keyword.cloud_notm}} resources — a key control for many compliance frameworks.
+To help automate your security and compliance posture, consider using the [SCC Workload Protection module](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection){: external} to provision and configure {{site.data.keyword.sysdigsecure_full_notm}} as code.
+You can also use the [CBR module](https://github.com/terraform-ibm-modules/terraform-ibm-cbr){: external} to define Context-Based Restrictions that limit which network zones can access your {{site.data.keyword.cloud_notm}} resources — a key control for many compliance frameworks.

 ## Disaster recovery
 {: #disaster-recovery}